HelpMe-Pls/Life-Engineering/Tips & Tools/IELTS 7.5.md

 - For an 8+ TR yield, your thesis statement should be visible it the introduction **_and_** the conclusion.
 - If you're doing great, you should have less than 5 minutes to:
 	- ***Check for errors*** (grammatical and syntax)
 	- Paraphrase noted sentences. ==**Avoid perfectionism**==.
-If you can't think of a synonym for a word/phrase within 10s, it's better to just repeat it.
+Prefer repeating words rather than replacing them with inappropriate synonyms.
 - Cohesion and coherence devices:
-	- For one thing/Firstly, Consequently, Moreover, Additionally, What's more
+	- For one thing/Firstly, Consequently, Moreover, Additionally, What's more...
-	- Complimenting, Opposing,
+	- Complimenting, Opposing, Conversely, Especially/particularly...
+	- As a result,...
+	- Reflects a broader truth about...
 	- Instead, Even so,
 	- This results in,...
 	- Depends on → hinges on
+	- Given... → In light of...
-- Describing trajectory: gaining traction, gaining momentum, becoming popular, undermining, compromising, downward/upward propensity/predilection, evolved impressively, offering benefits like...
+- Describing trajectory: gaining traction, gaining momentum, becoming popular, undermining, compromising, downward/upward trajectory, evolved impressively, offering benefits like..., promising opportunities..., growing trend, this shift, this approach, this movement,...
 - Comparison: stark disparity, clear contrast,
-- Use these words more often: genuine, meaningful, profound, authentic, foster, facilitate, develop,...
+- Use these words more often: genuine, meaningful, profound, authentic, facilitate, develop, foster, promote, ==make way for==...
-- Examples: A prime example would be..., Take for example....,
+- Examples: A prime example would be...; Take, for instance...., Norway `exemplifies` proper law enforcement
+- Synonyms:
+	- Society: today's fast-paced world, the modern era, the modern life, our rapidly evolving world, social dynamics, social contexts, interconnected world,...
+	- Underdeveloped: in its infancy
+	- Important: crucial, essential, vital, indispensable {for}
+	- Public facilities/services (school, hospitals,...): municipal facilities, convenient access to work and amenities
+	- Housing: real estate, residential properties, rental properties, rental accommodations...
+	- Sports: media coverage, PEDs, illegal substances, sports merchandising, endorsement of sporting goods,...
+	- Business: gain a competitive edge, maximize profits, break into new markets, operating margin,...
+- Collocations:
+	- Advantages: significant, substantial, remarkable, notable, major benefits, pivotal improvements, `the benefits` appeal to, endorse, promote, embrace, thrive, superseded by,...
+	- Challenges: major hurdles, this problem becomes particularly **_acute_** in, deterrent...

 ## Things to NEVER do
 - Use questions of any form, *especially in the introduction*.